robatwilliams/unit-testing-AtoZ/README.md

 Code coverage refers to which lines/paths through the code were executed while running the tests.
 It's an useful indicator of untested code, but reveals nothing about test quality.

 Use case coverage refers to which of the possible scenarios that the code could encounter are covered by tests.
-Full coverage means that any change to the behaviour of the code will cause a test failure, and indicates good choice of test cases and appropriate assertions.
+Full coverage means that any change to the behaviour of the code will cause a test failure, indicating that the tests are effective at catching bugs.
 Usually analysed manually, but can be aided by mutation testing.

 Although tools can enforce a specified level of coverage, it's quite a nuanced topic that requires judgement.
 Enforcement by tool may not be the most effective way of improving meaningful test coverage, and it may encourage/force the addition of useless tests.